Marcus A. Volz – Market & Search Intelligence Advisor

-I help companies find out whether a market genuinely justifies investment — before the budget is committed.
+I help European, North American and LATAM companies assess whether international markets genuinely justify investment — before the budget is committed.

-As an economist, I work before market entry, when an expansion is already underway, and when a strategy needs to be corrected — using search behaviour, AI visibility, and competitive reality across EU and LATAM markets.
+As an economist, I work before market entry, during ongoing expansion, and when a strategy needs correction — using search behaviour, AI visibility, source ecosystems and competitive reality across Europe, North America and Latin America.

 Get in touchFour principles behind my work